-Harrison Ford apparently has kept himself in such good shape over the years that his costuming measurements for this film had not changed from those in Indiana Jones and the Last Crusade (1989), nearly 20 years earlier.
-He performed many of his own stunts, because stunt technology had become safer since 1989; he also felt it improved his performance.
+Harrison Ford has kept himself in such good shape over the years that his costume measurements for this film had not changed from those in Indiana Jones and the Last Crusade (1989).
+He performed many of his own stunts, because stunt technology had become safer since 1989.
+He also felt it improved his performance.

-Sean Connery was approached for a cameo appearance as Henry Jones Sr., Indiana's father, but he turned it down, finding retirement too enjoyable.
-George Lucas later stated that in retrospect it was good that Jones Sr. did not appear, as it would disappoint the audience when he would not come along for the adventure.
+Sir Sean Connery was approached for a cameo appearance as Henry Jones, Sr., Indiana's father, but he turned it down, finding retirement too enjoyable.
+George Lucas later stated that, in retrospect, it was good that Jones, Sr. did not appear, as it would disappoint the audience when he would not come along for the adventure.
 Harrison Ford also joked that he was getting old enough to play his own father, so Sean wasn't needed anymore.

 The Akator throne room designed by Guy Hendrix Dyas keeps up an Indiana Jones tradition by having C-3PO and R2-D2 etched into one of the yellow titles, and E.T. into another.
 According to the book "The Complete Making of Indiana Jones", the characters can be found somewhere in all four Indiana Jones pictures.

-The film has some tributes to Marcus Brody (the late Denholm Elliott): A portrait of him is shown on the wall in the hallway when the Dean Charles is having the conversation with Indiana Jones, a picture of him is set on Indiana's desk next to a picture of Henry Jones Sr. (Sean Connery), and there's a statue of Marcus in the College's court yard when the KGB agent accidentally drive the car into it.
-The plaque reads "In proud memory of Marcus Brody, Dean of students 1939-1944 with honour and loyalty".
+The film has some tributes to Marcus Brody (the late Denholm Elliott): A portrait of him is shown on the wall in the hallway when Dean Charles is having the conversation with Indiana.
+A picture of him is set on Indiana's desk next to a picture of Henry Jones, Sr. (Sir Sean Connery), and there's a statue of Marcus in the College's court yard when the K.G.B.
+Agent accidentally drives the car into it.
+The plaque reads "In proud memory of Marcus Brody, Dean of students 1939-1944 with honor and loyalty."

-The "Kung Fu Aztecs" who attacked Indy and Mutt in the graveyard are not as historically inaccurate as one may think.
-Pre-Spanish Peru Incans did in fact practice a Martial Art known as "Rumi Maki", which literally translates as "Hard Hands."
+The "Kung Fu Aztecs", who attacked Indiana and Mutt in the graveyard, are not as historically inaccurate as one may think.
+Pre-Spanish Peru Incans did in fact practice a Martial Art known as "Rumi Maki", which literally translates as "Hard Hands".

-In the coffee shop, Indy mocks at Mutt Williams' name: Mutt (a mixed breed dog).
-But as stated by Henry Jones Sr. in Indiana Jones and the Last Crusade (1989), Indy's name is also canine-related: "Indiana" was the name of the Jones family dog.
+In the coffee shop, Indiana mocks Mutt Williams' name: Mutt (a mixed breed dog).
+But as stated by Henry Jones, Sr. in Indiana Jones and the Last Crusade (1989), Indiana's name is also canine-related: "Indiana" was the name of the Jones' family dog.

-At a pre-production press conference at Yale, producer Frank Marshall said that Indy's fictional Marshall College is indeed named after him.
+At a pre-production press conference at Yale, Producer Frank Marshall said that Indiana's fictional Marshall College is indeed named after him.
 He quipped, "If my last name was Yale, it would be Yale College."